-A study in the major themes of a period of cultural change as they are expressed in important social scientific, literary, and artistic works.
-Students will immerse themselves in a single major literary work and will interpret it in light of a number of coordinate texts and works from the social sciences, from contemporary comment, and from the arts which illuminate the major themes.
+Studies the major themes of a period of cultural change as they are expressed in important social, scientific, literary, and artistic works.
+Students will immerse themselves in a single major literary work and will interpret it in light of a number of coordinate texts and works from the social sciences, from contemporary comment, and from the arts.